Holger Petersen (Danish businessman): Early life and education

 Petersen was born on 9 June 1843 on the Lågegård estate at Vejle, the son of farmer Holger Vilhelm Petersen (1809–1849) and Rosalie Vilhelmine Philipsen (1815–1855).
 Rosalie moved the family to Copenhagen when her husband died in 1849 but the children were separated when she died six years later.
 Holger Petersen joined the household of schoolmaster Carl Mariboe.
 He became a merchant's apprentice in his maternal uncle Arnold Philipsen's wholesale company on Store Købmagergade in 1858.
-He left the company in 1862 and started to take lessons in Latin and German with the ambition of later studying law.
+He left the company in 1862m initially with the ambition of storying law.
 At the outbreak of the Second Schleswig War in 1864, he immediately enrolled as a volunteer and was severely wounded in the Battle of Lundby on 3 July.
 After the war he returned to his uncle's company where he worked as a traveling salesman in the provinces.
-In 1866 he pursued an old dream by moving to England but had difficulties finding work in Hull, Manchester and London.
-He did eventually manage to get work as a salesman for a spinning mill and a rubber factory but returned to Copenhagen in January 1867.
+In 1866 he moved to England.
+After a while, he was employed as a salesman for a spinning mill and a rubber factory.
+In January 1867, he returned to Copenhagen.

 Career

+Textule industry

 In September 1868, Petersen was granted a license as a merchant in Copenhagen and established a trading house under his own name in Nygade.
-It traded in a wide range of products with the textile in industry.
+It traded in a wide range of products within the textile industry.
 The company moved to new premises on Købmagergade in 1868 and relocated to the old Vajsenhus building on the same street (No. 44) in 1875.
 His company purchased the entire complex in 1888.
 It was subsequently adapted and expanded several times, most notably in 1889–1890 and 1906–1907.

 In 1878, Petersen and his brother John established a textile factory in Store Kongensgade.
 The factory relocated to larger premises on Tagensvej in 1883.
 The Tagensvej factory was later expanded several times.
 The activities comprised woolen textiles, ribbons and buttons.
 The factory was established as a separate company but was acquired by Holger Petersen's trading house after his death in 1917.
 The company established a subsidiary in Stockholm in 1889 and opened a factory in Malmö in 1893.
 The Malmö factory was turned into a separate company in 1894 under the name Fabriksaktiebolaget Skandinavien.